 Find out what should be done do in case of a chess pain, electrical shock, bone fractures, snake or spider bites and so on.

-iPhone users might also want to check out First Aid app for iPhone.
+iPhone users might also want to check out.

 2. Emergency Phone Numbers (Wikipedia)